RAF Prestwick: Post war

 In November 1947, the RAF regional control centre was re-designated Scottish Traffic Control Centre (Military) (ScATCC(Mil)) to control military aircraft flying within the airspace above Scotland.
 Around the same time, a civilian air traffic control service began to meet the demand from the expanding civil aviation market.
 The unit was staffed by RAF Air Traffic Control Officers and Air Traffic Control Assistants.
 Both military and civilian aircraft were controlled by RAF controllers who provided a variety of air traffic services predominantly outside controlled airspace or within airspace designated as Military Training Areas.
 A Distress and Diversion (D&D) cell was co-located with ScATCC (Mil), tasked with assisting aircraft in distress and/or encountering emergency situations.

 In April 1977, the D&D cell and the Air Defence Notification Centre (North) (ADNC) moved into new premises at Atlantic House, followed by ScATCC (Mil) on 2 November 1978.
 ADNC (North) closed on 31 March 1997, with approximately 65 RAF staff remaining at Prestwick.

 The Freedom of the South Ayrshire was awarded to RAF Prestwick on 17 July 2009.
 In November of that year, the unit moved to the new NATS Prestwick Centre, built adjacent to Atlantic House, which accommodates the NATS civilian controllers providing oceanic and Scottish area control services.

-The Prestwick Distress & Diversion Cell closed in December 2012 when D&D operations moved to RAF (Unit) Swanwick in Hampshire.
+The Prestwick Distress & Diversion Cell closed in December 2012 when D&D operations moved to RAF Swanwick in Hampshire.